zulip/zulip/docs/translating/german.md

 _"Ich möchte" - (Transifex, general sense of politeness)_

-- User - **Nutzer**
+- User - **Nutzer:in**

-"Benutzer" would work as well, but "Nutzer" is shorter and more commonly used in web applications.
+"Benutzer:in" would work as well, but "Nutzer:in" is shorter and more commonly used in web applications.

+_"Nutzer\*innen" (Figma, Facebook), "Benutzer\*innen" (GitHub,
-_"Nutzer" (Facebook, Gmail), "Benutzer" (Transifex)_
+Airtable), "Nutzer" (Facebook, Gmail), "Benutzer" (Transifex)_

-- Person/People - Nutzer/Personen
+- Person/People - Personen

-We use "Personen" instead of plural "Nutzer" for "people", as "Nutzer" stays the same in plural.
+We use "Personen" instead of plural "Nutzer:innen" for "people".

 _"Nutzer/Personen" (Transifex)_